 In terms of environmental impact, granite is a natural material that is sourced from the earth.
 While the extraction process requires energy and resources, it is still considered a more eco-friendly option compared to sintered stone, which is manufactured using various materials and processes.

 While the colour and pattern do not run throughout the whole thickness of the slab, sintered stone offers a consistent and uniform appearance on the surface, making it easier to match with different design styles.
-Since the sintering process is manufactured by man, there is a wide variety of design options that can be engineered into the sintered stone slabs.
+Since the sintering process is manufactured, there is a wide variety of design options that can be customised into the sintered stone slabs.
 Furthermore, stone slabs have to be joined by seams, but depending on the design, it is possible to have one solid piece made from sintered stone.

 Both granite and sintered stone are known for their durability.
 They can withstand heavy use, heat, and impact without suffering any significant damage, making them a great material for countertops.
 However, sintered stone has a slight advantage in terms of resistance to scratches and stains due to its non-porous surface.
 This also makes them anti-microbial and waterproof, as there are no pores in the piece of stone for spilt food or water to get into.
 Sintered stone is also a popular material for bathroom countertops.